Step-by-Step Guide to Automate Data Entry Workflow in 2024

 Workflow Automation Platforms (like Zapier)

-Workflow automation platforms connect different apps and services to automate tasks and move data seamlessly between them.
+Workflow automation platforms connect different apps and services to automate tasks and move data between them.
 They are the glue that holds your automation strategy together.

 - Zapier: A popular platform that connects thousands of apps and services.
 Easy to use, even for non-technical users.